davellanedam/vue-skeleton-mvp/README.md

 email: `admin@admin.com`
 password: `12345`

 **IMPORTANT:** Database resets every 30 mins like "12:00am, 12:30am, 1:00am" and so on.
-So anything you do with the API will be lost after a short time.
+So anything you do will be lost after a short time.

-Demo is also linked to a VueJS project that shows how this frontend can be integrated to an API.
+Demo is also linked to a Node.js express.js MongoDB JWT REST API project that shows how this frontend can be integrated to an API.
 Repo is here: https://github.com/davellanedam/node-express-mongodb-jwt-rest-api-skeleton
 Running demo is here: https://api-demo.daniel-avellaneda.com